What is BUGS BELOW Zero?

 Impact of the Research

 Have you noticed small mosquito-like flies on snowbanks surrounding trout streams in winter?
 Believe it or not, these flies, known as “non-biting midges,” are vital to the winter diet of trout in our Minnesota streams, and in turn, are important to Minnesota outdoor recreation, our community, and the local economy.
 The University of Minnesota Bugs Below Zero Team has been discovering the life-cycle dynamics of non-biting midges and their importance to trout for more than a decade.
 Now, the research group is looking for volunteers to help with monitoring efforts and to expand the scope of this research program.

 Research shows that streams in southeast Minnesota are affected by air temperatures and human activities such as farming, fishing, and deforestation.
 That makes them ideal for studying the effects of global warming on resources valued for their economic, sport and aesthetic contributions.
 If the climate continues to warm, insects that emerge in winter will disappear, and so will trout.
 Solutions to protect trout streams from climate change take a long time to develop and deploy, but the research group is working hard to understand how environmental issues are impacting our ecosystems.
 Our unique Minnesota climate can help researchers understand interactions between weather, water, insects, and food webs across the globe.

 About the Bugs below zero Team

-This group of talented individuals have a passion for the environment, entomology, and making new discoveries in the scientific and natural resource communities.
+This group of talented individuals has a passion for the environment, entomology, and making new discoveries in the scientific and natural resource communities.
 Check out their stories below, and see what drives them to discover here at the University of Minnesota and in the College of Food, Agricultural, and Natural Resource Sciences!